tafia/calamine/README.md

 - no support for writing excel files, this is a read-only library
 - no support for reading extra contents, such as formatting, excel parameter, encrypted components etc ...
 - no support for reading VB for opendocuments
+- dates: dates detection is not supported and will return `DataType::Float`.
+You can use the `dates` feature to get friendly conversions fn.

 ## Credits